SaiSharathParsi1995/mastodon/doc/content/source/materials/ComputeLRIsolatorElasticity.md

 $G$ is the shear modulus of the rubber <br/>
 $A$ is the initial bonded rubber area<br/>
 $P_{cr}$ is the current value of critical buckling load <br/>
-$P_{cro}$ is the critical buckling load at zero horizontal displacement<br/>
+$P_{cro}$ is the critical buckling load at zero shear displacement<br/>
 $A_r$ is the current overlap area of bonded rubber<br/>

-Once the bearing buckles, it provides almost zero axial stiffness.
-Hence to avoid numerical problems, very small value of axial stiffness is assmued for postbuckling phase.
+Once the bearing buckles, it is assumed to provide almost zero axial stiffness.
+Therefore, to avoid numerical problems, a very small value of compressive stiffness is assigned during the post-buckling phase.

 #### Tension style=font-weight:500;

-In tension, the LR bearing undergoes cavitation, which is the formation of cavities in the rubber material.
-Cavitation results in inelastic deformation due to onset of permanent damage.
-The isolator exhibits linear elastic behvaior till point of cavitation ($F_cn$ and $u_cn$).
+In tension, the rubber layers of the LR bearing undergo cavitation, which is the formation of cavities in the rubber material.
+Cavitation results in an inelastic deformation due to the onset of permanent damage.
+The isolator exhibits linear elastic behavior, until the point of cavitation ($F_cn$ and $u_cn$).
 After cavitation, the expression for stiffness of lR bearing is given by [citet:constantinouwhittaker2007]

 \begin{equation}
-K_{postcavitation}=\frac{EA_o}{T_r}e^{-k(u-u_c)}\;\; = \frac{dF}{du}
+K_{postcavitation}=\frac{EA_o}{T_r}e^{-k(u-u_c)} = \frac{dF}{du}
 \end{equation}

-Intergrating the above equation results in an expression for tensile force as shown below
+Integrating the above equation results in an expression for tensile force shown below.
 \begin{equation}
 F=F_c\left[1+\frac{1}{kT_r}\left(1-e^{-k(u-u_c)}\right)\right]
 \end{equation}

 $Fc$ is the initial cavitation force
 $k$ is the cavitation parameter
-$u_c$ is the inital cavitation deformation
+$u_c$ is the initial cavitation deformation
 $u$ is tensile deformation in bearings
 $E$ is the Young's modulus of rubber

-When the bearing is loaded, beyond the cavitation force and unloaded, it does not trace back with initial elastic stiffness.
-The unloading slope is reduced because of the permanent damage induced in the material.
-Thus, cavitation strength of the bearing is reduced after every cycle.
-To capture this effect, a damage parameter $\phi$ which varies from (0 to 1) is introduced as given below
+When the bearing is loaded beyond the cavitation force and unloaded, it does not unload with initial elastic stiffness.
+Instead, the unloading slope is smaller because of the permanent damage induced in the material.
+Thus, the cavitation strength of the bearing is reduced after every cycle.
+To capture this effect, a damage parameter $\phi$ which varies from (0 to 1) is introduced as described below.

 \begin{equation}
 \phi=\phi_{max}\left[1-e^{-a\left(\frac{u-u_c}{u_c}\right)}\right]
 \end{equation}

 $a$ is the damage constant <br/>
-$\phi is the current value of damage parameter <br/>
+$\phi$ is the current value of damage parameter <br/>
 $\phi_{max}$ is the upper bound of damage value <br/>

-From above equation when $u=u_c$ i.e. at the cavitation point $\phi$ is 0 implying no damage.
+In the above equation, when $u=u_c$ (namely, at the cavitation point) $\phi$ is equal 0 implying no damage.
 As the tensile deformation increases, the damage parameter converges to a maximum values of $\phi_{max}$.
-Finally, the reduced cavitation strength as a function of damage parameter $\phi$ is written as
+Finally, the reduced cavitation strength as a function of damage parameter $\phi$ is calculated as

 \begin{equation}
 F_{cn}=F_c(1-\phi)
 \end{equation}

-[fig:axialformulation] [citep:manishkumarEESD2014] shows the typical response of the LR isolator element under cyclic axial loading (both compression and tension)
+[fig:axialformulation] [citep:manishkumarEESD2014] shows the typical response of the LR isolator element under cyclic axial loading (both compression and tension).

 !media media/materials/lr_isolator/axialformulation.png
        style=width:70%;margin-left:150px;float:center;
        id=fig:axialformulation
        caption=Axial response of the LR isolator.

-In this figure,
+In this figure, <br/>
 $K_v$ is the axial stiffness of the bearing<br/>
-$F_{cn}$ and $u_{cn}$ are the current force and deformation at which cavitation is initiated respectively<br/>
+$F_{cn}$ and $u_{cn}$ are the current force and current deformation respectively, at which cavitation is initiated <br/>
-$u_h$ is the horizontal displacement<br/>
+$u_h$ is the shear displacement<br/>
 $r$ is the radius of gyration of bearing <br/>

 ### Shear behavior (local Y and Z directions)